Let's Understand How Git Maintains History Of Version Or Commit Ids 📥📤 With Details

 In this article, I will describe the below-mentioned points in detail.

-2. How Git maintains version controlling system
+2. How Git maintains a controlling system

-3. How Git maintains commit ids during push changes from local Git to GitHub
+3. How Git maintains commit IDs during push changes from local Git to GitHub

+Note.
 Before going through this session, please visit my below-mentioned session related to Git and GitHub.

 Git maintains Version IDs or Commit IDs